For glazing installers

 Are there grants for window replacement under MEES?

 Not directly.
 There is no live UK grant scheme dedicated to window replacement for private homeowners or landlords in 2026.
 Window upgrades are bundled into ECO4-funded whole-house packages where the recommended-measures list flags glazing, but ECO4 closes on 31 December 2026 and is restricted to low-income households.
 The Warm Homes Plan is expected to include glazing in some eligibility tiers but specific delivery rules are still being detailed by DESNZ.
 For private MEES retrofit work, glazing falls under the £10,000 landlord cost cap — meaning a £6,000 window replacement can sit alongside £4,000 of insulation within the cap before exemption rules trigger.
-FENSA installers should lead on the MEES deadline and the cost-cap maths rather than wait for a dedicated grant.
+FENSA installers should lead with the MEES deadline and the cost-cap maths rather than wait for a dedicated grant.

 Start before the deadline panic.

-Plot every single-glazed rental in a 30-mile radius. £6k average full-house replacement.
+Plan every single-glazed rental in a 30-mile radius. £6k average full-house replacement.
 From £99/mo.
 Cancel anytime.

 Self-serve signupCancel anytimePolar.sh handles UK/EU VAT